juanantoniodelgado/String-Calculator-Kata/readme.md

     public function add (string $numbers): int
 ```

-The method can take up to **two numbers**, separated by commas, and will return their sum.
+- The method can take up to **two numbers**, separated by commas, and will return their sum.
+I.E: "" or "1" or 1,2" as inputs.
-I.E: "" or "1" or 1,2" as inputs. (empty strings will return 0)
+- Empty strings will return 0.

 ##### Hints
-- Start with the simplest test case of an empty string and move to one and two numbers
+- Start with the simplest test case of an empty string and move to one and two numbers.
-- Remember to solve things as simply as possible so that you force yourself to write tests you did not think about
+- Remember to solve things as simply as possible so that you force yourself to write tests you did not think about.
-- Remember to refactor after each passing test
+- Remember to refactor after each passing test.

 #### Step 2
 Allow the add method to handle an unknown amount of numbers.